Charting the dates and lives of the Herods concerning the birth of Christ and making sense of the differences between competing histories.

 In trying to match the Daniel prophecy with the incarnation of Christ, we learn Jerome or Eusebius or both believed that Herod the Great reigned 33/32 BC to 3/4 AD.

 There is a dating problem between Jerome’s Chronological Tables and Josephus’ account.
 Both agree that Herod reigned 37 years, but they disagree on the start and death date.
-Josephus believed that Herod the Great’s reign began when Rome appointed him at 40 BC, and that Antigonus, the last bloodline Jewish King died at 37 BC.
+Josephus believed that Herod the Great’s reign began when Rome appointed him in 40 BC, and that Antigonus, the last bloodline Jewish King died at 37 BC.

 If these dates are used as a baseline and compared to the Chronological Tables, they do not match.

 The Chronological Tables boldly state that the 37 years should begin 33/32 BC at the death of the last traditional Jewish High Priest called Hyrcanus.
 This difference was surprising to find a contradiction with Josephus, as Jerome and Eusebius were aware of his writings and even quoted him.
 For example, Jerome thought it essential to note Josephus in his Chronological Tables, “In these days Flavius Josephus writes the twenty books of the Antiquities.”17 He dated the time of Josephus’ publication at 93 AD.
-Perhaps he simply did not agree with Josephus’ chronology, or the Josephus manuscript he read from was different than ours.
-It is odd why the ancient christian authors never acknowledged a difference in dating between the accounts.
+Perhaps he did not agree with Josephus’ chronology, or the Josephus manuscript he read from was different from ours.
+It is odd why the ancient Christian authors never acknowledged a difference in dating between the accounts.

 The discrepancy is puzzling.

-Chronicon Paschale (the Paschal Chronicle), also called Chronicum Alexandrinum, Constantinopolitanum, or Fasti Siculi), is the common name of a seventh-century Greek christian chronicle of the world.
-Its name comes from its system of chronology based on the christian paschal cycle; its Greek author named it Epitome of the ages from Adam the first man to the 20th year of the reign of the most August Heraclius.18
+Chronicon Paschale (the Paschal Chronicle), also called Chronicum Alexandrinum, Constantinopolitanum, or Fasti Siculi), is the common name of a seventh-century Greek Christian chronicle of the world.
+Its name comes from its system of chronology based on the Christian paschal cycle; its Greek author named it Epitome of the ages from Adam the first man to the 20th year of the reign of the most August Heraclius.18

 |Name||Start Date||End Date||Total Reign|